kevinlin/ai-sdlc-playbook/docs/glossary.md

 ## U

 **User Rules** - AI IDE rules that are global to a user's environment and applied across all projects, typically used for personal preferences and coding style.

----

-## Terminology Standards

-To maintain consistency throughout the documentation:

-- Use "Functional Requirements" (plural) when referring to the concept or collection of requirements
-- Use "AI IDE" consistently instead of mixing "AI-powered IDE" and "AI IDE"
-- Use "AI tools" as the general term for AI-assisted development software
-- Use "Technical Specification" (singular) when referring to the document type
-- Use American English spelling throughout (e.g., "analyze" not "analyse", "optimize" not "optimise")